NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Sky King's Tomb/Ansestor Statue.md

 abilities_mid:
   - name: ""
   - name: "Construct Armor (Hardness 6)"
     desc: "  Like normal objects, an animated statue has Hardness.
-This Hardness reduces any damage it takes by an amount equal to the Hardness.\nOnce an elite animated statue is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and its Armor Class is reduced to 17."
+This Hardness reduces any damage it takes by an amount equal to the Hardness.\n\nOnce an elite animated statue is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and its Armor Class is reduced to 17."

 attacks:
   - name: ""